 Johns Hopkins’ Academic Pediatric Association accredited General Academic Pediatrics Fellowship program provides training in primary care research, and population/health disparities research.
-The program is funded by institutional National Research Service and Primary Care Training Enhancement Awards from the Health Resources and Services Administration.
+The program is funded by awards from The National Institutes of Health and from the Health Resources and Services Administration

 Attract highly qualified candidates who intend to build academic careers focusing on medically underserved populations and high-risk groups

 Assure fellows’ acquisition of core competencies to be independent primary care, population health, and health disparities researchers whose work is grounded in and influences health care policy, organization, quality and outcomes

 Guide trainees to post-fellowship positions that foster their continued professional growth and the influence of their work in shaping health care and in training the next generations of researchers focused on improving the health of urban, underserved families

 Presentation of research findings, orally and in writing at professional meetings

 Physician fellows precept residents in pediatrics at either the Harriet Lane Clinic at the Johns Hopkins Children’s Center or the Children’s Medical Practice at Johns Hopkins Bayview.
 Fellows who work at Children’s Medical Practice are required to be bilingual in Spanish.